symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 a simple application.
 Along the way, we've also invented a simple routing system and a method using ``ob_start()`` and ``ob_get_clean()`` to render templates.
-If, for some reason, you needed to continue building this "framework" from scratch, you could at least use Symfony's standalone `Routing`_ and `Templating`_ components, which already solve these problems.
+If, for some reason, you needed to continue building this "framework" from scratch, you could at least use Symfony2's standalone `Routing`_ and `Templating`_ components, which already solve these problems.

 Instead of re-solving common problems, you can let Symfony2 take care of